keithalewis/math/_apl.md

 A _tuple_ is a product of not necessarily homogenous types.
 Tuples are written $\langle x_i\rangle$, $x_i\in X_i$.

+A coproduct is a _variant type_ that can take on distinguished values.
+It is a _dijoint union_ of types that is a union plus information of which set an element belongs to.

 An _exponential_ is the set of all functions from one type to another that preserves the types.